EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 refresh his memory, that document has no relevance to any attempt to test the credibility and memory of the witness.

-The second requirement --- that the witness use the document for the purpose of testifying --- was designed "to safeguard against using the rule as a pretext for wholesale exploration of an opposing party's files and to insure that access is limited only to those writings which may fairly be said in part to have an impact upon the testimony of the
+The second requirement---that the witness use the document for the purpose of testifying---was designed "to safeguard against using the rule as a pretext for wholesale exploration of an opposing party's files and to insure that access is limited only to those writings which may fairly be said in part to have an impact upon the testimony of the